 Digital marketing is an umbrella term that describes any form of marketing activity incorporating any aspect of digital technology.
-Examples of digital marketing activities include increasing a website’s visibility on the search engine results pages (SEO), creating and distributing engaging content through social media platforms (Social Media Marketing), and running digital ads across the web and mobile (Digital Advertising).
+Examples of activities performed by digital marketers include increasing a website’s visibility on the search engine results pages (SEO), creating and distributing engaging content through social media platforms (Social Media Marketing), and running digital ads across the web and mobile (Digital Advertising).

 Unlike traditional marketing, digital marketing is primarily data driven.
 Key decisions are made following careful data analysis of historical campaign performance and conducting marketing experiments such as A/B tests.

 There is a surge in demand for Digital Marketing jobs.
 Whether you want to make a career progression in digital marketing or want to switch to this field, our Digital Marketing Career Assistance Programme can offer a good head start.

 Digital marketing is a fun and exciting, yet challenging and competitive field.
 There is always so much to learn and experiment, since trends shift, and new technologies emerge at breakneck speeds.
 In a market with more job seekers than there are digital marketing job positions available however, one has to be equipped with the right skill sets and be willing to work very hard to progress far in this field.

 Experienced digital marketers are highly sought after and are able to apply for positions across different industry sectors with ease.
 However, there seems to be a lack of skilled digital marketers attributable to the rapid evolution in digital technology according to Upwork.

 As Roy Wee, Digital Director at Raffles Medical Group highlighted, “One should aim to cross over to different industries throughout his/her career while still seeking roles in digital marketing.
 A digital marketing professional working in the health sector for more than a decade may find it harder to secure a digital marketing role in a different industry compared to another who had transited across three different industries over the same period.”